needle-mirror/com.unity.services.authentication/README.md

     * If you attempt to link when there is already a Google account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
     * If you attempt to unlink without having a Google external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
+* `AuthenticationService.Instance.UnlinkWithGooglePlayGamesAsync()`
+  * This function attempts to unlink the Google Play Games account using the external id from the player's PlayerInfo.
+  * If you attempt to link when there is already a Google Play Games account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
+  * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+  * If you attempt to unlink without having a Google Play Games external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
 * `AuthenticationService.Instance.UnlinkWithFacebookAsync()`
     * This function attempts to unlink the Facebook account using the external id from the player's PlayerInfo.
     * If you attempt to link when there is already a Facebook account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.